Nikhil964/Data-Engineer-Intern-Assignment/README.md

 The complete project is detailed as a two parts:

 Part 1: How to web scrape the data found in that site and also additional data found in each city website.
-  -After running this we will get a Dataset.csv file.
+  * After running this we will get a Dataset.csv file.
 We need to upload this in part 2

 Part 2: Cleaning the collected data and storing it in csv formatt.
-  -Load the Dataset.csv file generated in part 1 for running this.
+  * Load the Dataset.csv file generated in part 1 for running this.